sunbeam-labs/sunbeam/README.md

 * Mapping to reference genomes ([sbx_mapping](https://))
 * ORF prediction using [Prodigal](https://github.com/hyattpd/Prodigal) ([sbx_assembly](https://github.com/sunbeam-labs/sbx_assembly)).

-More extensions can be found at: https://github.com/sunbeam-labs.
+More extensions can be found at https://github.com/sunbeam-labs.

 **To get started, see our [documentation](http://sunbeam.readthedocs.io)!**